RicHep365/ShadowRacingAI/README.md

 this also uses the smooth scroll-behaviour attribute.
 The menu automatically closes when navigated away from using some additional javascript.

-The contact form is not yet functional.
+The contact form is not yet functional, the button takes you back to the home page.
+However it includes validation that each section has been completed.

 The bookmaker logos in the affiliate section link directly to their websites and open in a separate browser window using 'target="_blank"', as do the social icons in the footer (these only link to the home page of the sites as no social sites